yentsun/kojo/README.md

 };

 ```
-Unlike module method, subscriber function can be defined via arrow and
+Unlike *module method*, subscriber function can be defined via arrow and
 has kojo instance and logger as arguments, not context.

 Logger
 ------

-Kojo uses [winstnon] logger for 'smart' logging form subscribers and modules.
+Kojo uses [winston] logger for 'smart' logging from subscribers and modules.
 'Smart' means that if you log from method `user.register`, log entries
 will include "user.register":
 ```js